NULabNortheastern/digitalassignmentshowcase/intro_r/labor_economics_fall2019-modestino/README.md

 ## Documents

-* Intro_to_R.pdf: a PDF containing all of the R code covered in the module, with text descriptions, for easier downloading and printing.
+* Intro\_to_R.pdf: a PDF containing all of the R code covered in the module, with text descriptions, for easier downloading and printing.
 For use as reference for students as they write their own code.
-* Intro_to_R.html: the same as the PDF file with the same name, for easier viewing in the browswer.
+* Intro\_to_R.html: the same as the PDF file with the same name, for easier viewing in the browswer.
 For use as reference for students as they write their own code.
+* Intro\_to_R.Rmd: the R markdown file that produces the .pdf and .html files above.
+Can be used to modify those two files.
+* Intro\_to_R.ipynb: an empy Jupyter notebook with the R kernal, for the live-coding demo.

+## Data

-* data/inequality_data_1976.csv: in the data folder is a csv file (comma separated) containing data for use in the module.
+* data/inequality\_data_1976.csv: in the data folder is a csv file (comma separated) containing data for use in the module.
-* Intro_to_R.ipynb: an empy Jupyter notebook with the R kernal, for the live-coding demo.

 ## Lesson Outline